Two Americas

+Martin Luther King Jr.

+King refers to a lack of opportunities, jobs, minimum wage, and support for poor citizens.
+To support his claims, he lists the hardship of Black people: unemployment rates, annual income, lynchings, voter suppression, church burnings/bombings, lack of training and educational opportunities and compared it to the bountiful resources and supportive conditions of White Middle America.
+He gave this speech multiple times, including on April 14, 1967, at Stanford University.
+In the speech, he discusses the connections between racism and economic oppression and concludes that a universal basic income is necessary to solve these problems.

 I use this subject because there are literally two Americas.
 One America is beautiful for situation.
 And, in a sense, this America is overflowing with the milk of prosperity and the honey of opportunity.
 This America is the habitat of millions of people who have food and material necessities for their bodies; and culture and education for their minds; and freedom and human dignity for their spirits.
 In this America, millions of people experience every day the opportunity of having life, liberty, and the pursuit of happiness in all of their dimensions.
 And in this America millions of young people grow up in the sunlight of opportunity.

 But tragically and unfortunately, there is another America.
 This other America has a daily ugliness about it that constantly transforms the ebulliency of hope into the fatigue of despair.
 In this America millions of work-starved men walk the streets daily in search for jobs that do not exist.
 In this America millions of people find themselves living in rat-infested, vermin-filled slums.
 In this America people are poor by the millions.
 They find themselves perishing on a lonely island of poverty in the midst of a vast ocean of material prosperity.

 John Edwards

 Former U.S. Senator and former presidential candidate John Edwards used the "Two Americas" concept in a 2004 speech, making it into a catch phrase referring to social stratification.
 The speech has since become popular and inspired many parodies and similar metaphors.
 Although not necessarily the most prominent issue for other candidates in the seasons in which he campaigned for president, poverty has typically been a mainstay of liberal politics and a major focus for Edwards' campaign efforts.
 Edwards has since expanded the metaphor further, for instance in a guest blog entry in the aftermath of Hurricane Katrina:

 The following are excerpts from a speech given by Senator John Edwards as Democratic vice presidential nominee to the 2004 Democratic National Convention on 28 July 2004, based on the idea of Two Americas.
-For the complete transcript, see External links.